rootsongjc/awesome-cloud-native/README.md

 - [kube-router](https://github.com/cloudnativelabs/kube-router) - Kube-router, a turnkey solution for Kubernetes networking.
 - [kube-ovn](https://github.com/alauda/kube-ovn) - Kube-OVN, a Kubernetes network fabric for enterprises that is rich in functions and easy in operations.
 - [matchbox](https://github.com/poseidon/matchbox) - Network boot and provision Container Linux clusters (e.g. etcd3, Kubernetes, more).
+- [multus](https://github.com/k8snetworkplumbingwg/multus-cni) - A CNI meta-plugin for multi-homed pods in Kubernetes.
 - [pingora](https://github.com/cloudflare/pingora) - A library for building fast, reliable and evolvable network services.
 - [spiderpool](https://github.com/spidernet-io/spiderpool) - Underlay and RDMA network solution of the Kubernetes, for bare metal, VM and any public cloud.
 - [submariner](https://github.com/submariner-io/submariner) - Connect all your Kubernetes clusters, no matter where they are in the world.